kommitters/kadena.ex/CONTRIBUTING.md

 ## Making changes

-* Create a topic branch from where you want to base your work.
+* Create a topic branch from where you want to base your work `git checkout -b my-branch-name`.
   * This is usually the main branch.
   * Please avoid working directly on the `main` branch.
 * Make sure you have added the necessary tests for your changes and make sure all tests pass.